ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 ## [From _Christian Repository (1821-1824)_](https://iiif.archivelab.org/iiif/sim_circular_1823-07-11_2_66?page=2)

 #### 1823-07-11 &middot; Wilmington

 <table style="width: 100%;"><tr><td style="width: 50%">

-nd
-pray foreme in the way I know you are
-used todo.”
-With whieh cowmacd Mr
-Talbot :eadily eomplied, and prayed earn-
-estly from his heart for his dying friend,
-whom he sawno more, * ~

-° : ——et, 1S ee
 RELIGIOUS COURTSHIP.
 “A yeuhg gentleman, happening to sit at
 church ina pew adjoining one, in which